And at all times with my right hand over my back pocket.

 Well, that's true.

-But you know, the point is that she wasn't listening to Perry, she kept repeating the same thing, and he kept saying opt it out was another issue.
+She kept repeating the same thing, and he kept saying opted out was another issue.

-And I had, you know, I have history with a child in Texas, a female, and we were giving the information, and we opted out.
+And I have, you know, I have history with a child in Texas, a female, and we were giving the information, and we opted out.

 If there were no television cameras there, you would have seen an entirely different way that these people would have been talking to each other.